 - Bic Lighter

-- 1 litres MSR Fuel bottle
+- 1 litre MSR Fuel bottle

-- Coffee filter
+- Coffee maker

-- Lightweight Slik Mini Tripod
+- Lightweight Tripod

-- Anker 24W Dual USB Wall Charger + Cables
+- Wall Charger + Cables

-- Extra Backup hard drive, 4 x USB memory sticks and 4 x SD memory cards in a case
+- Extra Backup hard drive, 4 x USB memory sticks, and 4 x SD memory cards in a case

 - Macbook Pro – stored inside a padded case